As the name implies, these switches activate several parts of the cooling system, according to the temperature of the engine.

 - Avoid excessive tightening.

-All MTE-THOMSON products are guaranteed for 01 (one) year against defects from faulty materials or fabrication.
-The guarantee is limited to the replacement of the faulty part; we cannot extend the guarantee to cover defects caused by misuse, neglect, accident or wear and tear.
+All MTE-THOMSON products are guaranteed for 01 (one) year against faulty materials or manufacturing defects.
+The guarantee is limited to the replacement of the faulty part; it cannot be extended to cover defects caused by misuse, neglect, accident, or wear and tear.
 We cannot accept liability for consequential loss or damage which is claimed to have resulted from the use of one of our products.
-More information: www.mte-thomson.com.br
+More information at: www.mte-thomson.com.br